 Your bed lies empty by the door.
 I don’t have the heart to move it.
 I try…oh, I try.
 But if I do, it means you’re really gone.
 You can’t be really gone.
 The silent air suffocates me.
 Air that once carried the pitter patter of warm puppy paws across the floor boards, the clanging of dog tags as you’d stretch and shake a long… Continue reading Empty.

 Maze Master by Kathleen O’Neal Gear fulfills my requirements for a great read.
 Brilliantly linking the past with a possible future, she lays the groundwork for a thrilling and terrifying apocalyptic journey.
 At first, I was slightly daunted by the scientific and mathematical references in the story.
 But, Gear skillfully provides plenty of clarification for even the most intimidated reader.
 Gradually linking what at first … Continue reading “Maze Master” by Kathleen O’Neal Gear

 Genre: Crime/Mystery/Thriller Description Her parents are dead.
 The government has failed her.
 Now she doesn’t even know who she is.
 Terza Blackstone is rescued by handsome Irishman Tristan Devlin and that begins the search for her true identity.
 When everything you thought was yours has been stolen from you, there’s only one thing to do.
-Steal it… Continue reading Stolen Gypsy
+Steal it all back.
+What… Continue reading Stolen Gypsy